-Monitoring Committee: Independent committee formed by a participating economy, with authority of compliance with requirements.
+Monitoring Committee: Independent committee formed by a participating economy, with delegated compliance with requirements.

-Participating Economy: An APEC economy with an authorised Monitoring Committee practise as an architect.
+Participating Economy: An APEC economy with an authorized Monitoring Committee architect.

-Recognition: Also professional recognition - acceptance by a regulatory of persons permitted to offer professional services as an architect.
+Recognition: Also professional recognition - acceptance by a regulatory authority of permitted to offer professional services as an architect.

-Registration: Also licensure, certification - legal admission to the right to
+Registration: Also licensure, certification - legal admission to the right to practise as an rests with the individual jurisdictions.

-Regulatory Authority: Authority responsible for the registration/licensure or recognition
+Regulatory Authority: Authority responsible for the registration/licensure or recognition of persons

-Note: In economies with multiple domestic jurisdictions, the 'regulatory authority' referred to in these Briefing Notes is taken to be the national organisation composed of representatives of regional jurisdictions to formulate national standards and procedures for the professional recognition of architects.
-It is understood that the ultimate legal decision for the application of these standards rests with the individual jurisdictions.
+Note: In economies with multiple domestic jurisdictions, the 'regulatory authority' referred to in these Briefing Notes is taken to be the national organization composed of representatives of regional jurisdictions to formulate national standards and procedures for the professional recognition of architects.
+It is understood that the ultimate legal decision for the application of these standards